Kingxukai/linux/samples/vfio-mdev/README.rst

      -device vfio-pci,\
       sysfsdev=/sys/bus/mdev/devices/83b8f4f2-509f-382f-3c1e-e6bfe0fa1001

-4. Boot the VM.
+4. Boot the woke VM.

-   In the Linux guest VM, with no hardware on the host, the device appears as  follows::
+   In the woke Linux guest VM, with no hardware on the woke host, the woke device appears as  follows::

      # lspci -s 00:05.0 -xxvv